 From time to time and in the ordinary course of business, we may be subject to various claims, charges and litigation.
 We may be required to file infringement claims against third parties for the infringement of our patents.
-As of March 31, 2019, the Company has no outstanding litigation.
+As of June 30, 2019, the Company has no outstanding litigation.

-Item 1A.
-Risk Factors
+Item 1A Risk Factors

 Any investment in our business involves a high degree of risk.
-Before making an investment decision, you should carefully consider the information we include in this Quarterly Report on Form 10-Q, including our condensed consolidated financial statements and related notes, and the additional information in the other reports we file with the Securities and Exchange Commission, along with the risks described in our Annual Report on Form 10-K for the year ended December 31, 2018.
+Before making an investment decision, you should carefully consider the information we include in this Quarterly Report on Form 10-Q, including our condensed consolidated financial statements and related notes; the additional information in the other reports we file with the Securities and Exchange Commission; and the risks described in our Annual Report on Form 10-K for the year ended December 31, 2018.
 These risks may result in material harm to our business and our financial condition and results of operations.
-In such an eventuality, the market price of our common stock may decline and you could lose part or all of your investment.
+If a material, adverse event were to occur, the market price of our common stock may decline and you could lose part or all of your investment.